colektivo/mdk-boss/README.md

 npm install

-sudo node boss.js
+npm start

 ```

-Open the browser on http://localhost:3000

 ### TO DO

-* fix isReady is taking wrong data to validate
+* add test to scripts with test environment to avoid using dev environment for tests
 * add stats representer
 * namespacing avoiding globals in some cases
-* move from assert to chai to have consistency and nicer readability of the tests
 * decide which to use "devicePath" or "path", currently is mixed and is confusing
 * code review by someone with node experience ;-)
-* fix tests
 * remove console.log